seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   did not cover, and it arrives exactly when the table is absent — which is exactly when the Boss has nothing else to read.
-A name with no price and no date leaves the field rather than being printed without one. **`ИЗБЕГАТЬ` is the one field that carries no price**: it is a prohibition, and its backing is the `items[]` entry §2 already requires, not a level.
+A name with no price and no date leaves the field rather than being printed without one. **`ИЗБЕГАТЬ` is the one field that carries no price**: it is a prohibition, and its backing is the reason this run computed, not a level.
 It may carry a DATE, and only in the dated class above, where the date is what lifts the prohibition rather than what triggers a trade.

 **The regime WORD is produced, not judged, and it sets the RISK TIER of a side — it closes a